nguyenquanltdd/Sky-loyalty-framework/doc/api/segment.rst

 Segment API
 ===========

-These endpoints will allow you to see the list of segments taken in the Open Loyalty.
+These endpoints will allow you to retrieve information and manage the segments used in your instance of Open Loyalty.

 Get segments list
 -----------------

-To retrieve a paginated list of segments you will need to call the ``/api/segment`` endpoint with the ``GET`` method.
+To retrieve a paginated list of segments you need to call the ``/api/segment`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^